 • Under construction: The athletic field and track area is no longer accessible to the public.
 The area will be closed as construction continues.
+The soccer fields remain open.

-• Update: A portion of the Elementary Ballfield remains closed.
-Please respect the barrier in place.
+• Update: A portion of the Elementary Ballfield remains closed for public use.
+Please respect the signage and barriers in place.

 Redhawk football player to become Hartwick Hawk